redaphid/canonical-cluster-paper/README.md

 The primary purpose of this repo is to write the prompts sent to me by Canonical.
 It can, however, be used to answer any prompt set.
 This is a one-off repo.
 But since you're here, let me show you around!

-## What is this repo, besides answers to the prompts?
+## What is this, besides answers to prompts?
 I'm glad you asked!
 I didn't think anybody would ever see this code but me.
 But since you're curious:

-This repo was made to help me navigate around the prompts as I was answering them; I didn't answer them all in order, and I needed to know what I'd already done.
-I also wanted to easily link to concepts I'd addressed in other places in the document, to illustrate points.
+This repo can help navigate around the prompts as you answer them.
+You can answer prompts in any order, and keep track of:
+* prompts you have answered
+* prompts you haven't answered
+* prompts that are in "draft form"
+  - I found myself thinking about _some_ information that I wanted to record related to a prompt, but I wanted to make sure I didn't count it as completed just because there was some text below the prompt.

+You can also easily link to other areas of the document to tie concepts together.

 I also wrote it to help encourage me to keep writing - I needed it, at times.

-So it:
-* Styles the response "for you" - though it was actually me who did the styling.
-* Keeps track of the questions you've answered, the ones you haven't answered yet, and the ones in "draft" form.

-If you go through the history, you'll see me slowly converging on to this solution that
+If you go through the history, you'll see me slowly converging on to this solution.

 ## How to use this repo

+To run the system you should execute `./scripts/run.sh` Shocking, I know.

 ### Tech Stack